100 mile—100 km—60 km —42 km—25 km—16 km—10 km

 Equipment: Refer to Mandatory Safety Gear

 Navigation: In order to encourage participation in the short course distances (10/16/25 km) these are well marked with flags and directional signs.
 The 42/60/100/160 km courses are generally unmarked however, major decision points (ie points where people have a tendency to go the wrong way) are marked.
 The course follows bush walking trails and is generally easy to follow using map, course notes and the PDF interactive map, which shows your location on the course in real time on your smartphone.
 To ensure against technology failure all participants need to be able to navigate with map/compass or GPS.
-If you are unsure hot use a map and compass check ou the link below or go to rogaining or orienteering.
+If you are unsure how to use a map and compass check out the link below or go to rogaining or orienteering.

 Entries: Online Entry

 Support/Drop Bags: All local runners in the 100 mile event MUST have their own support crews.
 60 and 100 km and interstate and overseas runners can have small drop bags deposited at checkpoints.